Four injured, one seriously, after car slams into power pole

-A crash that brought down powerlines over a Hawke’s Bay road on Saturday night left four people injured, one seriously.
+A crash that brought down powerlines over a Hawke’s Bay road on Saturday night left four people injured, one seriously, and cut power to more than 100 homes.

 A Fire and Emergency spokeswoman said firefighters responded to a crash involving a car hitting a power pole on Brookfields Rd about 10.10pm.